Datavorous/Reaction-Diffusion/README.md

 ## Controls
 Just hover around and click your ```Left Mouse Button```!
 Additionally you can clear the whole grid by pressing ```Enter``` and pause the simulation by pressing the ```Space Bar```!

+## Notes
+Change the Feed and Kill rates to see variations!